-Books and Supplies \$400 first semester; \$200 for all other semesters Certification/Testing Fees Contact RID for NIC fees; contact VDDHH for VQAS fees; contact Boys' Town for EIPA fees this program will meet the college's computer competency requirement by successfully completing ITE 115.
+Books and Supplies \$400 first semester; \$200 for all other semesters Certification/Testing Fees Contact RID for NIC fees; contact VDDHH for VQAS fees; contact Boys' Town for EIPA fees

+COMPUTER COMPETENCY REQUIREMENT: Students in this program will meet the college's computer competency requirement by successfully completing ITE 115.
 Students can also meet this requirement by passing the college's computer competency exam administered in the testing centers on each campus, in which they will receive college credit for ITE 115.
 Students not passing the computer competency exam may retake the exam only once.